There will be a further strike on Wednesday 8 November. Timetables are not yet available.

 Furness line has a minimal service from Barrow to Lancaster from 0713 to 1610 returning from 0848 to 1720.

-Settle and Carlisle has two trains each way to Skipton at 1155 and 1814 returning from Leeds to Carlisle at 0849 and 1449.
-There are also buses to Appleby and back.
+Settle and Carlisle has two trains each way to Skipton at 1155 and 1814 There will be a further Northern strike day on Wednesday 8 November.
+Timetables are not yet available.

 TransPennine Express have online Club 55 off peak fares of £21 in the north of England and £31 to Scotland with 20% reduction for railcard holders until 19 November (first class also available).